ishansshah20/rewards/README.md

 > * Open IntelliJ.
 On top click on File->Open.
 Select the pom.xml in the project folder and select add as project.
 This will add project into your IntelliJ IDE.
 For detailed tutorial [click here](https://vaadin.com/learn/tutorials/modern-web-apps-with-spring-boot-and-vaadin/importing-running-and-debugging-a-java-maven-project-in-intellij-idea)
 >

-Step 3: Run project
-> * Click on the play button on top.
-It will start your project.
-Generally the project starts at localhost:8080  but in case it does not, go to your console and see last second line it will show the port at which your porject is running.
+> * Run your project.
+> Note: Generally the project starts at localhost:8080  but in case it does not, go to your console and see last second line it will show the port at which your porject is running.
->

 Step 4: Test project
 > * Now to check our end points(APIs/Services) we would need a postman.
 Its a tool that will simulate various types of request sent to our webservice.
 For more details about postman [click here](https://www.postman.com/api-platform/).